beginning of content

 What is itchy scalp?

 An itch is a skin irritation that makes you want to scratch.
-You can develop itchy skin anywhere on your body, including your scalp.
+You can get itchy skin anywhere on your body, even on your scalp.
 The medical term for itchiness is pruritis.

 Your head might be itchy for many reasons.
 Knowing why your scalp is itchy can help you get the right treatment.